mac-comp221-sp25/PA1-Sorting/README.md

 ```
 That is, when given only the --ints and --alg arguments, which specify the integers to sort and the algorithm to sort with, you should output the integers, one-per-line, in sorted order.

-You should accept any integers as arguments to ints and accept the following labels for the sorting algorithms: bubble (for bubblesort), merge (for mergesort), qslomuto (for quicksort with the lomuto partition), and qshoare (for quicksort with the hoare partition).
+You should accept any integers as arguments to ints and accept the following labels for the sorting algorithms: `bubble` (for bubblesort), `merge` (for mergesort), `qslomuto` (for quicksort with the lomuto partition scheme), and `qshoare` (for quicksort with the hoare partition scheme).

 #### Timing Mode